remy/remysharp.com/public/blog/how-tabs-should-work.md

 3. If you scroll to the bottom of the example, you'll find a "top" link, clicking that will break our tabbing system.
 4. I've purposely made the page long, so that when you click on a tab, you'll see the page scrolls to the top of the tab, not a huge deal, but a bit annoying.

-Though, from our criteria at the start of this post, we've already solved item (4) and (5).
-Not a terrible start.
+Though, from our criteria at the start of this post, we've already solved item 4.
 Let's solve items 1 through 3 next.

 ### Using the URL to initialise correctly & protecting from breakage